Allegheny County Health Director Says Delta Variant Is Fueling Rising Cases, Hospitalizations

 She says as more people get the shot, vaccinated people are likely to represent a larger proportion of COVID-19 cases.

 “Like In Massachusetts, we are also seeing an increasing number of cases among those who are vaccinated.
-And again, we expect to see more of those as the number of people vaccinated increases.”MORE NEWS: Pennsylvania Library Gets Overdue Book 50 Years Later With $20 Bill
+And again, we expect to see more of those as the number of people vaccinated increases.”MORE NEWS: Spirit Airlines Issues Continue At Pittsburgh International Airport And Arnold Palmer Regional Airport

 Bogen says with even fully vaccinated people getting the virus, “it’s best to prevent getting infected if you can help it” because the long-term effects of the virus aren’t known yet.